Could you be inadmissible to Canada?

-Citizenship and Immigration Canada provides a FAQ site
+Citizenship and Immigration Canada provides an

 Other Reasons for Inadmissibility

-Individuals may also be denied a visa or refused entry into Canada for a variety of other reasons, including security reasons, health reasons, misrepresentation or having a family member who is inadmissable.
+Individuals may also be denied a visa or refused entry into Canada for a variety of other reasons, including security reasons, health reasons, misrepresentation or having a family member who is inadmissible.
 For a complete list of grounds, see the